Multiplicative vertex algebras and quantum loop algebras: Introduction

-Pullback along $\Phi$ no longer exists on the K-groups of $T^*\fM_Q$ because it can be badly singular.
-However, using a dimensional reduction theorem \cite{Isik2013} of Isik, there is an isomorphism
+Unlike $\fM_Q$, the stack $T^*\fM_Q$ is badly singular, and so the main technical difficulty here is that pullback along $\Phi$ no longer exists on $K_\sT(T^*\fM_Q)$ and cannot be used to construct a vertex coproduct.
+However, by dimensional reduction \cite{Isik2013}, there is an isomorphism

-with the equivariant {\it critical K-groups} of the {\it tripled} quiver $Q^{\trip}$ associated to $Q$ and a certain potential $W^{\trip}$ on $Q^{\trip}$.
-Generally, $K_\sT^{\crit}(M, \phi)$ is a better-behaved refinement of the ordinary K-theory of the critical locus $\{d\phi = 0\} \subset M$, especially for smooth affine $M$.
-By virtue of its presentation as K-groups of matrix factorizations \cite{Orlov2012,Polishchuk2011}, critical K-theory admits pullbacks along arbitrary maps, including $\Phi$.
-Then, as before, we construct a multiplicative vertex coalgebra structure on these critical K-groups (Theorem~\ref{thm:coVA-construction-preprojective}), and show that it is compatible with the induced KHA structure (Theorem~\ref{thm:compatibility}).
-This makes \eqref{eq:preprojective-to-critical-K-groups-intro} into a vertex bialgebra, relating our vertex coproduct with the product in the quantum loop algebra.
+with the equivariant {\it critical K-groups} of the {\it tripled} quiver $Q^{\trip}$ associated to $Q$ and an appropriate potential $W^{\trip}$ on $Q^{\trip}$.
+Roughly, if the ambient space $M$ is affine, $K_\sT^{\crit}(M, \phi)$ is a better-behaved refinement of the ordinary K-theory of the critical locus $\{d\phi = 0\} \subset M$.
+By virtue of its presentation as K-groups of matrix factorizations when $M$ is smooth \cite{Orlov2004,Polishchuk2011}, critical K-theory admits pullbacks along arbitrary maps, including $\Phi$, which we use to construct the desired vertex coalgebra structure.

-In fact our main results hold in much greater generality than what is explicitly stated in these main theorems.
-For arbitrary quivers with potential $(Q, W)$, P{\u a}durariu constructs a KHA structure on $K_\sT^{\crit}(\fM_Q, \tr W)$ \cite{Puadurariu2021a}.
-Our multiplicative vertex coalgebra construction continues to work in this setting (Remark~\ref{rem:coVA-general}), and makes these {\it critical KHAs} into vertex bialgebras as well (Remark~\ref{rem:vertex-bialgebra-general}), but under a mild K\"unneth assumption.
-Unlike in ordinary cohomology, K\"unneth theorems are rare in K-theory, especially equivariantly where usually some form of equivariant formality is required.
-For this reason and some other minor technical issues, and also for simplicity of exposition, the main theorems are stated only for the special case of \eqref{eq:preprojective-to-critical-K-groups-intro}.
+In fact, the main theorems hold very generally: for arbitrary quivers with potential $(Q, W)$, P{\u a}durariu constructs a KHA structure on $K_\sT^{\crit}(\fM_Q, \tr W)$ \cite{Puadurariu2023}, and we can make these {\it critical KHAs} into vertex bialgebras as well (Remarks~\ref{rem:coVA-general}, \ref{rem:vertex-bialgebra-general}).
+But a mild K\"unneth assumption is required, and unlike in ordinary cohomology, K\"unneth theorems are rare in K-theory, especially equivariantly where some form of equivariant formality is usually necessary.
+We discuss this in Appendix~\ref{sec:kunneth-properties}.
+For this reason, and also for simplicity of exposition, the main theorems are stated only for the special case of \eqref{eq:preprojective-to-critical-K-groups-intro}.

 It is very plausible that all of our results continue to hold in the world of ordinary vertex coalgebras, critical cohomology, cohomological Hall algebras, and Yangians.
-Indeed, many of the aforementioned results and constructions, especially for the preprojective stack, stem from earlier cohomological work of Davison, see e.g. \cite{Davison2016}.
+Indeed, many of our constructions, especially for $T^*\fM_Q$, stem from earlier cohomological work of Davison, see e.g. \cite{Davison2023}.
+Furthermore, our results should also generalize immediately to the K-theory of moduli stacks of coherent sheaves on curves.
+(Surfaces may be harder because an analogue of \eqref{eq:preprojective-to-critical-K-groups-intro} is needed.)